 India’s tryst with gambling is not a modern-day development.
-Anyone who has read or knows about two of the country’s biggest epics – the Ramayana and the Mahabharata – will recall that gambling episodes were the real game-changers in the storyline of these epics.
+Anyone who has read or knows about two of the country’s biggest epics – the Ramayana and the Mahabharata – will recall that history of online gambling episodes were the real game-changers in the storyline of these epics.

 In the Ramayana, which many believe dates back to 7300 BC, there are references to devices such as the gambling board (believed to be a primaeval version of today’s chess) and gambling with dice.
 The Mahabharata, which dates to 3200 BC, one of the storyline’s focal points is a dice game (pachisi) between the Pandavas and the Kauravas.

-Apart from these, there are innumerable stories from the pages of our country’s history pointing to gambling in India.
+Apart from these, there are innumerable stories from our country’s pages pointing to history of online gambling in India.
 According to our historical data, many kings lost their kingdom, wealth, and even queens to wagering.

 The Earliest Versions of Gambling